 Liposuction for Lipedema

 Many patients require liposuction, tumescent liposuction, water-assisted liposuction, or their combination, in combination with compression therapy, for successful lipedema fat removal.
-Unlikve cosmetic liposuction, the surgery is medically controlled, removing fat cells diet and exercise can’t eliminate so.
-In addition to enhancing body proportion, liposuction diminishes pains, heaviness, and risk of disease advancement.
+Unlike cosmetic liposuction, the surgery is medically controlled, removing fat cells that diet and exercise can’t eliminate.
+In addition to enhancing body proportion, liposuction diminishes pain, heaviness, and risk of disease progression.

 Long-Term Treatment